 Movies in 1981

 1981 had its fair share of blockbusters.
-The most notable being Raiders of the Lost Ark.
+The most notable being the Indiana Jones film Raiders of the Lost Ark.

 It was conceived and produced by George Lucas and directed by Steven Spielberg.
 It was a witty, expensive version of the action-packed movie serials of the 1930s and 40s.
 The film was released in June and took in $125 million during the summer season.

 The summer’s other blockbuster was Superman II, which grossed over $100 million.
-Critics said that Superman II was even better than the first one.
+Most critics said that Superman II was even better than the first one.

 Several comedies were popular at the box office.
 Stripes, starring SNL star Bill Murray, Arthur, featuring Dudley Moore and Time Bandits all rocked the box office.